Blue recycling bin

 If you live in a flat, please contact us to request recycling bins – an officer will need to visit and make an assessment.

-What can’t I recycle in the blue bin?
+What happens to recycling I put in my blue bin?

 From your blue bin, recycling is transported in our vehicles to a transfer station.
 Here, it’s checked for contamination which is removed by hand.
 It’s then sent to a Material Recovery Facility for sorting into different materials (by hand and machinery).
 These are then sent on to separate facilities for further processing before they’re recycled.